-An amazing, powerful, thought provoking, positive, can do approach that really will change things for the better!
-Rhiannon
+An amazing, powerful, thought-provoking, positive, can-do approach that really will change things for the better!
+Rhiannon March 2016

 Bindi, you are so gentle in your videos I feel like I have a friend talking to me and guiding me without forcing anything.
 Thank you.
 Thank you so much for your help.
 Celine

 I feel more connected with myself and with other mothers.
 I feel that I am recognising and valuing my own needs.
 I can see that it is important for my children that I meet my own needs in order to fulfil theirs.

 It has encouraged me to reflect and forgive.
 I recommend doing this not only for ourselves but for the mothers and grandmothers before us, for our inner child and the children we mother.